 Click on “Let’s go!” to move to the next screen.

-Create a Database
+Step 4: Create a Database

 To supply the required database details, we need to create one.
 To do this, open the XAMPP control panel and click on the “Admin” action of the MySQL module.

 Click on “New,” provide the name of the database and click on “Create.”
 That’s all that is required here; we won’t go deep into databases in this tutorial.

-Let’s get back to our WordPress set-up page to enter the database details:
+Having created the database, let’s get back to our WordPress set-up page to enter the database details:

 - Database name: enter the name of the database created in the previous step.